2024 Solar Incentives Guide for Ardmore, PA - Tax Credits & Rebates

 In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 The Clean Energy Credit lasts until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
 The amount will be decreased slightly each year until the current program ends.
 Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Ardmore solar installation company.
+To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Ardmore solar installation expert.

 State & Local Solar Incentives